 Further information about understanding EME site reports can be found on the ARPANSA website.

 For an independent assessment of a site for EME (at your own cost), the National Association of Testing Authorities (NATA) has accredited a number of organisations in Australia that measure and assess radiofrequency field strengths.

-First, you will need to identify the operator of the relevant facility—typically Telstra, Optus or Vodafone.
+First, you will need to identify the operator of the relevant facility—typically Telstra, Optus, Vodafone or TPG.
 However, in some cases, two or more carriers may have formed a ‘joint venture’ (JV), with one particular carrier taking the lead role, or a carrier or JV has appointed an authorised representative to act on their behalf.

 So the easiest way for you to find specific contact details is to visit the AMTA-hosted RFNSA website.

 General contact details for each carrier are:

 Mobile Network Deployment Group